Hawaii faces its 'greatest emergency in decades' from Maui fires, governor says

 The White House said he also spoke on the phone with Green and expressed "his deep condolences for the lives lost and vast destruction of land and property."

-Hawaii is also receiving assistance from the Federal Emergency Management Agency (FEMA) and the National Guard, Lieutenant Gov. Sylvia Luke told Morning Edition.
+Hawaii is also receiving assistance from the Federal Emergency Management Agency (FEMA) and the National Guard, Lt.
+Gov. Sylvia Luke said.
 But she cautions that it will take the island, and its people, a long time to recover.

 "A lot of individuals will have mental health issues that they're suffering.
 They have never been in a situation where they just overnight lost the businesses that they invested in," she says.
 "It's going to take years, sometimes maybe decades, for us to replace some of the infrastructure, including schools and roads."